ycpcs/cs482-spring2021-RT/assign/assign01.md

 ## Proposal description

-Using Google Docs, write a short (4-5 page) proposal describing your project.
-Describe what problem it is intended to solve, who are the users, what languages/frameworks/technologies you plan to use, etc.  Use diagrams as appropriate (e.g., user interface sketches.)
+Using Google Docs, write a 4-5 page proposal describing your project.
+Describe what problem it is intended to solve, who the users are, what languages/frameworks/technologies you plan to use, etc.  Use diagrams as appropriate (e.g., user interface sketches, block diagrams, DB schemas, UML, etc.)

 <div class="callout">
-<b>Important</b>: Please discuss your project idea with at least one of the instructors before you write the proposal.
-We will give you feedback on whether your idea is sufficiently interesting and feasible.
+<b>Important</b>: It is **imperative that you consult with your YCAS clients** to discuss tasks and priorities before you write the proposal.
 </div>

 ## Repository and issue tracker

-Set up a repository (e.g., on [Github](https://github.com) or [Bitbucket](https://bitbucket.org)) and an issue tracker.
+Update your project repository (e.g., on [Github](https://github.com) or [Bitbucket](https://bitbucket.org)) and your issue tracker.
 In your proposal document, include a link to the repository.

 ## Requirements for Milestone 1

-Use your issue tracker to document the requirements that you plan to address in [Milestone 1](assign02.html).
+Update your issue tracker to document the requirements that you plan to address in [Milestone 1](assign03.html).
 Each requirement should be a single issue, written in the form of a user story or use case, with a reasonable amount of detail.
 In your issue tracker, create a milestone for Milestone 1 and associate your issues with it.
 (Both Github's and Bitbucket's issue trackers support milestones.)

 # Submitting